 What GUIDE is Doing

-GUIDE has focused on this growing epidemic for the past three years by sharing the latest information and research with the community via the Inspired to Make Healthy Choices monthly newsletters, covering topics such as Rx Abuse Prevention, Brain and Addiction, Heroin Epidemic and Impact of Drunk and Drugged Driving.
-An additional focus has been made on raising community awareness around the DEA’s Prescription Take Back Days each year (held in April and October) and the drop-off locations for all unused and expired prescription drugs.
-Five permanent drop-off locations at local police departments are currently in place in Gwinnett County, thanks to collaborative efforts within the community.
+GUIDE has focused on this growing epidemic over the last few years by sharing the latest information and research with the community via our Inspired to Make Healthy Choices monthly newsletters, covering topics such as Prescription Drug Misuse, Prescription Drug Disposal, Brain and Addiction and Overdose Prevention.
+An additional focus has been made on raising community awareness around the DEA’s Prescription Take Back Days each year (held in April and October) and the local drop-off locations for disposing of unused and expired prescription drugs.
+In addition, we have multiple PSAs related to prescription drug safety.

-GUIDE is currently working on a grant funded by DBHDD addressing prescription drug misuse and abuse with a focus on the opioid epidemic in DeKalb County.
+GUIDE is currently working on a grant funded by DBHDD to address prescription drug misuse and abuse with a focus on the opioid epidemic in DeKalb County.
 By partnering with several community stakeholders and organizations, our goal is to prevent prescription drug misuse and abuse through capacity building, raising community awareness, delivering resources and expanding prevention efforts.
-We also plan on translating some of the resources into various languages to ensure that more of this information is reaching ethnically and culturally diverse populations.
-Over the next several months, you will see us sharing more about the prevention of prescription drug misuse and abuse, as well as how you can help address the opioid epidemic.